-With a considerable expanse to cover in 2,000 words or less-the newest theories of how experience leaves its mark on the brain-I had to leave the neuron itself inside its box.
+With a considerable expanse to cover in 2,000 words or less -- the newest theories of how experience leaves its mark on the brain -- the neuron itself had to be left inside its box.
 It was enough to think of it as a unit to be combined with other units to form the neurological maps called memories.